Same-sex marriage in Tennessee: Restrictions

 In 1996, the Tennessee General Assembly enacted a statute banning same-sex marriages.
 This ban was struck down by the U.S. Supreme Court on June 26, 2015.

 On May 6, 2004, the House of Representatives approved Amendment 1, a constitutional amendment banning same-sex marriage, by a vote of 85–5.
 On May 19, the Senate approved it by a vote of 28–1.
 The amendment required approval by the General Assembly in the following year's legislative session.
 On February 28, 2005, the Senate approved it by a vote of 29–3, and on March 17 the House approved it by a vote of 88–7.
 On November 7, 2006, Tennessee voters approved the amendment by 81.3% to 18.7%.

 Traditional Marriage Day

 On March 25, 2013, the Tennessee Senate voted 32–0 in favor of a non-binding resolution making August 31 "Traditional Marriage Day" in Tennessee.
 On April 18, the Tennessee House of Representatives voted 89–0 in favor of the resolution, and Governor Bill Haslam signed the resolution into law on May 2.

+State lawsuit

+In 2014, Frederick Michael Borman, who had married his same-sex spouse, Larry Kevin Pyles-Borman, in August 2010 in Iowa, filed a lawsuit, Borman v.
+Pyles-Borman, in circuit court in Roane County challenging the state's refusal to grant them a divorce.
+The plaintiff requested that the state recognize his out-of-state same-sex marriage so that he could file for divorce in Tennessee.
+He argued that state laws treated legal same-sex marriages as "a special class singled out for disadvantages without any legitimate basis".
+On August 5, 2014, Judge Russell E. Simmons Jr. ruled in favor of Tennessee inter alia, holding that the state's anti-recognition laws did not single out same-sex marriages validly performed in other states, and therefore, did not violate the Equal Protection and the Full Faith and Credit clauses of the State Constitution.
+The ruling was overturned on appeal by the Tennessee Court of Appeals in August 2015 citing the U.S. Supreme Court's ruling in Obergefell v.
+Hodges.